-Our "Very High" assessment of the strength of member support provides three notches of uplift from the bank's "aa2" adjusted standalone intrinsic financial strength.
-The score reflects a combination of the very strong ability of shareholders to provide support, a moderate buffer of callable capital and our assessment of "Very High" non-contractual willingness to support.
+Our "Very High" assessment of the strength of member support provides three notches of uplift from the bank's "aa3" adjusted standalone intrinsic financial strength.
+The score reflects a combination of the strong ability of shareholders to provide support, a moderate buffer of callable capital and our assessment of "Very High" non-contractual willingness to support.
+The final score is one notch above the initial score, similar to other large Aaa-rated MDBs, to reflect our view that the support from highly rated shareholders is stronger than what the pure metrics would suggest.